Table of contents

 Officially no, but third-party tools make it possible.

 Crunchyroll seems to have no intention of launching an official PC offline feature.
-If you want to watch anime on your laptop while on a plane, or want to store files on an external hard drive for your TV, you must rely on tools like StreamFab to convert streaming media into local MP4 files.
+If you want to watch anime on your laptop while on a plane, or want to store files on an external hard drive for your TV, you must rely on tools like StreamFab to convert streaming media into local MP4 files for unrestricted access.

 Hard Subs are permanently burned into the video image and cannot be turned off.
 This ensures they play on any device (like TVs).
 Soft Subs (ASS/SRT) are separate tracks that you can toggle on or off in your video player (like VLC or MPV).